 It is important to differentiate between achieving net zero in the real world versus in an investment product.
 In order to reach the climate goals in the Paris Agreement, real-world decarbonisation is needed.
 An investment portfolio can be decarbonised by reducing or eliminating exposure to companies in carbonintensive sectors such as aviation, cement, steel and utilities; however, it is not certain that such an approach will yield impacts in the real world.
-As also discussed in the section on lending, companies in high-emitting sectors need financing and also investor capital to be able to innovate, decarbonise and transition.
+As also discussed in the section on lending. companies in high-emitting sectors need financing and also investor capital to be able to innovate, decarbonise and transition.

 Therefore, it is important that we as investors consider all tools available when working towards net zero.
-Investors can shape tomorrow's companies by taking a forward-looking view and choosing to invest into companies that are on an ambitious and credible transitional pathway.
-Such companies can have a high ${\rm CO_2}{\rm e}$ emissions legacy profile, but as investors, we are owners of companies and can together with other investors influence the companies and encourage them to embark on a net-zero transition pathway.
+Investors can a forward-looking view and choosing to invest into companies that are on an ambitious and credible transitional pathway.
+Such companies can have a high CO2e emissions legacy profile, but as investors, we are owners of companies and can together with other investors influence the companies and encourage them to embark on a net-zero transition pathway.
 Alternatively, if companies are unwilling to transition, we can divest and reduce their funding options.